garytate123/garytate123/README.md

-# Full-Stack Scala Developer
+# Full-Stack Web Developer

 ## Hi there 👋 - You've landed on my Github Profile!

-#### Currently working at Capgemini through Experis on Digital HMRC projects as a Full-Stack Scala Developer
+#### Currently working at Capgemini through Experis on Digital HMRC projects as a Full-Stack Web Developer, developing in Scala and the Play Framework.

 The Team I work in:
 - Agile
 - Remote
 - Scala developers
 - TDD (Test Driven Development)
+- CI/CD

 <br>